Best POS Systems for Small Business 2026 - Honest Cost Breakdown (No Affiliate BS)

 Restaurants need order management, kitchen display integration, table management (for full-service), modifier handling, tip management, and menu flexibility.
 Not every POS handles these well.

 What works: Systems built specifically for food service.
 Look for proper ticket routing, split check capability, menu modifier trees, and integration with online ordering platforms.
+For a deep dive, see our full guide to payment processing for restaurants.

 What to avoid: Generic retail POS systems marketed to restaurants.
 They always fall short on order management, and you end up building workarounds that slow down service.
+Also watch out for delivery app fees from DoorDash and Uber Eats that can eat 15% to 30% of every order on top of your POS processing fees.

 "We tried using a retail POS for our restaurant and lasted three months.
 Splitting checks was a nightmare, modifiers didn't work right, and we couldn't fire courses to the kitchen properly.
-Switched to a restaurant-specific system and the difference was night and day." - r/restaurateur user
+Switched to a restaurant-specific system and the difference was night and day."

-Related: If you are a restaurant currently on Toast, check out why restaurants are leaving Toast and the best Toast alternatives.
+r/restaurateurRelated: If you are a restaurant currently on Toast, check out why restaurants are leaving Toast and the best Toast alternatives.
+Toast also raised fees recently, so check your latest statement.

 For Retail